 On October 15, 2014 a complaint was filed by Akers Biosciences, Inc. in federal district court (Southern District of New York) seeking a declaratory judgment of non-breach of a contract with Mr. Lawrence Martin.
 This complaint was filed in response to various threats of litigation proffered by Mr. Martin's counsel in connection with the alleged breach of a purchase agreement entered into by the Company and Mr. Martin on January 23, 2007 ("2007 Purchase Agreement"), as amended on April 18, 2012.
 Prior to filing the complaint the Company, in good faith, attempted to ascertain the basis for the breach allegations with an eye to resolve any possible claims outside of court but such discussions ultimately were rendered fruitless.
 Responsive to the Company's filing, Mr. Martin has filed a complimentary suit in the sixth judicial circuit court (Pinellas County, FL) alleging, among other counts, breach of the 2007 Purchase Agreement for failure to pay certain royalties allegedly owed to Mr. Martin.
 The Company successfully removed the Florida state court case filed by Mr. Martin to the Federal District Court, Middle District, Florida.
 On March 10, 2015, the Federal Southern District of New York denied Mr. Martin's request to transfer venue to Florida and retained jurisdiction.
 In light of this decision, the Company and Mr. Martin have entered into a Stipulation that Mr. Martin's Florida Action will be dismissed without prejudice.
-To-date, Mr. Martin has not re-filed his claim in the Southern District of New York as Counterclaims and the case has entered into the discovery phase.
-The Company continues to seek the most efficient and optimal manner to handle Mr. Martin's claims without prejudicing any of its rights.
-As a reasonable estimate of any loss from this case cannot be made, no accrual for losses was made as of June 30, 2015.
+On October 2, 2015, the Company settled the lawsuit with Mr. Martin.
+Subject to the exclusions allowed under the Settlement Agreement regarding confidentiality, the Company shall pay a cash amount of \$75,000 paid over 12 months to Mr. Martin as well as assign back U.S. patents 7,285,246 and 7,837,936 on or before January 1, 2016.
+Additionally, the existing royalty obligations under the Purchase Agreement of 2007, as amended on April 18, 2012, shall be terminated.
+Additionally, the parties provided to each other full releases from all claims against each other starting from the beginning of tim

 On April 23, 2015, a complaint was filed by the Company in federal district court (District of New Jersey) against ChubeWorkx Guernsey Limited ("ChubeWorkx") for breach of contract (the "Breach of Contract Claim") for failure of timely interest payments by ChubeWorkx under a promissory note (the "Chube Note") entered into by the Company and ChubeWorkx in December 2014.
 As part of this action, the Company also filed a preliminary injunction which sought to bar ChubeWorkx from disposing of the Company's common stock owned by ChubeWorkx for which the Company retained a right of sale in the event of a default by ChubeWorkx under the Chube Note.
-A consent decree is currently being finalized for entry by the court to resolve the issues of the preliminary injunction which requires ChubeWorkx to escrow a certain number of shares of the Company's common stock currently held by ChubeWorkx until the Breach of Contract Claim has been fully adjudicated.
-The Breach of Contract Claim is currently in the discovery phase and while the parties have communicated in good faith to resolve this dispute, all discussions to date have not yielded and results.
+A consent decree has been finalized and entered by the court to resolve the issues of the preliminary injunction which requires ChubeWorkx to escrow a certain of number of shares of the Company's common stock currently held by ChubeWorkx until the Breach of Contract Claim has been fully adjudicated.
+The Breach of Contract Claim is currently in the discovery phase and while the parties have communicated in good faith to resolve this dispute all discussions to date have not yielded any results.